 We’re transforming The Senior Section

-You wanted The Senior Section to have a refresh – so over the next three years we’re going to make some changes
+You wanted The Senior Section to have a refresh – so we’re going to make some changes

 Members of The Senior Section are a huge part of making guiding happen

 You’re often the ones who’ve been with us the longest – you’ve grown with us, you know us inside out and many of you give your time to volunteer with us too.
 We’re beyond proud of you.
 That's why – as part of our programme review – we decided to revisit all the opportunities available to 14 to 25 year olds to make sure we’re truly giving you what you need.